Tropical Storm Isaias forms in Atlantic; North Carolina shown on forecast track

 Tropical Storm Isaias formed overnight in the Atlantic, according to the National Hurricane Center.

-As of 5 a.m., Isaias was about 100 miles west-southwest of Ponce, Puerto Rico, moving northwest at 21 mph.
+As of 2 p.m., Isaias was about 85 miles southeast of Puerto Planta, Dominican Republic, moving northwest at 20 mph.

 The storm has maximum sustained winds of 60 mph.